zeeshan2204/streamlit/SECURITY.md

 </br>

-Please refer to the Snowflake [HackerOne program](https://hackerone.com/snowflake?type=team) for our security policies and for reporting any security vulnerabilities.
+Please refer to the Snowflake [HackerOne program](https://hackerone.com/snowflake?type=team) to review our security policies and report any security vulnerabilities.